Dody Weston Thompson: Marriage to Brett Weston (1952)

 Theodore Brett Weston (1911–1993) developed a more abstract polish to his photographic craft.
 He served in the Signal Corps in New York during World War II and returned afterward to Carmel to live, first at Wildcat Hill and later in 1948 at Garrapata Canyon (10 miles south of Wildcat Hill), to work in his father's darkroom and to pursue his own photography.
 He and Dody grew to know each other as they worked on photographic projects and enjoyed family meals together.
 Understanding how fond Edward was of Dody, Brett kept at first a respectful distance, but by March 1950 Dody and he were dating and Dody moved to Brett's home at Garrapata Canyon.

 In 1951, Ansel asked Dody and Brett to work with the Polaroid Corporation's Artist Support Program to test its latest self-developing camera, the Polaroid 95 Land Camera and Type 40 film.
 This first instant camera produced sepia-tone prints that developed in one minute.
 The couple embarked on a photographic safari from California to New York.
 Their resulting work was the basis of advertisements for the camera, appearing in many contemporary popular magazines.

 Having the experience of working well together, the road trips continued to great success.
 They both took some of their best photos in the White Sands of New Mexico in 1952.
 Dody photographed Brett in the Dunes during that trip.
 They also shot in Carmel Valley that year.
 The couple collaborated on several projects and complemented each other—his photographs and her well-penned commentary.

 Edward Weston was steadily declining in health due to Parkinson's disease and was unable to gather 100 of his best prints for his 50th Anniversary Portfolio in 1952.
 Dody helped produce 8,250 prints from Edward's prime 825 negatives for this collection.
 On the front endpaper of Dody's copy of the 50th Anniversary Portfolio, Edward affectionately wrote, "To Dody-who printed & sweated & spotted, so that this Portfolio becomes her Portfolio-Love always-Edward."

 Dody and Brett eventually married at Point Lobos in Carmel, California on December 6, 1952.
 Even though Dody became known professionally as Dody Weston after marrying Brett, she chose to sign her work simply “Dody”.
-Dody later described how difficult it was for she and Brett to survive as creative artists, "We never knew where the next pot of beans was coming from, but it always appeared."
+Dody later described how difficult it was for her and Brett to survive as creative artists, "We never knew where the next pot of beans was coming from, but it always appeared."